sheybusta/loruki-website/planning/backlog.md

 - **As a user I want supported languages cards for Loruki platform so that user can know which languages loruki platform supports**:

-    - [ ] when you user is on home page supported languages icons will appear on the page.
+    - [ ] when user is on home page supported languages icons will appear on the page.

 ## Should-Haves